WajdWael/Dashboard/README.md

 ## Jump to the code 🖥️

-Let's create the `Boilerplate` to ever single page, this `Bulareplatte` will containe all the common components between the pages:
+Let's create the `Boilerplate` for every single page, this `Bulareplatte` will contain all the common components between the pages:

 - Head `<Meta>` tag
 - Google fonts